-XI.
+VIII.
 CLASS DESIGNATIONS AND QUALIFICATIONS

 - A. NOVICE CLASSES: All riders in novice classes must have an RMHA membership card and a current Novice card and must meet the criteria as outlined in General Show Rules.
 Novice rider/horse combo completing a regular Novice class qualifies for Amateur Grand Championships, in their respective divisions, at the International. - B. AMATEUR CLASSES: All riders in Amateur Classes must have an RMHA membership card and current Novice or Amateur Card and must meet the following criteria.
 The two class divisions are: - 1.
 Amateur Owned and Trained Classes: (See also General Show Rules) Amateur Owned and Trained rider/horse combo who complete a qualifying regular Amateur Owned and Trained class will be qualified for the Amateur Owned and Trained Grand Championships at the International, in their respective divisions. - 2.
 Amateur Classes: (See also General Show Rules) Any Amateur rider/horse combo who completes a qualifying regular Amateur class will be qualified for the Amateur Grand Championships at the International, in their respective divisions.

-C. JUVENILE / YOUTH CLASSES: (See also General Show Rules)

-Any juvenile rider completing a minimum of one qualifying class may enter that division Youth Championship.
-Any juvenile rider completing the Youth Championship may compete in that division Youth Grand Championship, if offered.

-D. OPEN CLASSES: Any status of adult rider is eligible to qualify a horse in any Open class.
+Any Amateur rider/horse combo that completes the Amateur Western Class at International will be qualified for the Open Western Grand Championships at the International. - C. JUVENILE / YOUTH CLASSES: (See also General Show Rules) - Any juvenile rider completing a minimum of one qualifying class may enter that division Youth Championship.
+Any juvenile rider completing the Youth Championship may compete in that division Youth Grand Championship, if offered. - D. OPEN CLASSES: Any status of adult rider is eligible to qualify a horse in any Open class.
 Once qualified, any status of adult rider is eligible to show that horse in the respective Open Championship or Open Grand Championship class.
 It is the horse that qualifies in this division only.
-(Juvenile riders are excluded from open classes)

-E. CHAMPIONSHIPS/GRAND CHAMPIONSHIPS\:

-- 1. Horses that complete an open class in their respective divisions will qualify to compete and have the option the register in the mares, geldings or stallions championship classes, in their respective divisions. - 2. \At the International, horses finishing 1st through 5th in Championship Classes will qualify to compete and have the option to register in the Grand Championship Classes.
+(Juvenile riders are excluded from open classes) - E. CHAMPIONSHIPS/GRAND CHAMPIONSHIPS\: - 1.
+Horses that complete an open class in their respective divisions will qualify to compete and have the option the register in the mares, geldings or stallion's championship classes, in their respective divisions. - 2. \At the International, horses finishing 1st through 5th in Championship Classes will qualify to compete and have the option to register in the Grand Championship Classes.
 Entry is not automatic; you must register for any Championship or Grand Championship that you qualify for.
-Amateur and Novice Rider/Horse combo's qualify for the Amateur Grand Championships by completing a qualifying Amateur or Novice class or Men's and Ladies' class.
-Amateur Owned and Trained Rider/Horse combos qualify for the Amateur Owned and Trained Grand Championships by completing a qualifying Amateur of Novice class or Men's and Ladies'.
+Amateur and Novice Rider/Horse combos qualify for the Amateur Grand Championships by completing a qualifying Amateur or Novice class or Men's and Ladies' class.
+Amateur Owned and Trained Rider/Horse combos qualify for the Amateur Owned and Trained Grand Championships by completing a qualifying AOT class or men's and ladies.

-SECTION XII Show Officials
+SECTION IX Show Officials